osdc/codejam-v5/elf-engineers/README.md

 ## Cross-Device Synchronization
 Lets users access their settings and data across multiple devices.

+## User Accounts
+Enables users to log in, manage profiles, or access premium features, if applicable.
+Allows users to save their preferences (e.g., work/break durations, playlists).

 ## Future Enhancements
 - Custom Playlists for Music